Design Museum Gallery, 8 June – 26 August 2018

-The Torsten and Wanja Söderberg Prize was established by the Torsten Söderberg and Ragnar Söderberg Foundations.
-It was awarded for the first time in 1994, on the centenary of Torsten Söderberg’s birth.
-Worth SEK 1 million, the prize the largest of its kind in the world.
-Managed by the Röhsska Museum, it is awarded annually to a Nordic designer or craftsperson.
+The Torsten and Wanja Söderberg Prize was established by the Torsten Söderberg and Ragnar Söderberg Foundations and awarded for the first time in 1994 in connection with the centenary of the birth of Torsten Söderberg.
+Söderberg’s wife, Wanja née Aminoff was one of the donors of funds to the Torsten Söderberg Foundation.
+The Söderberg Foundations are among the Sweden’s leading patrons of research.
+Worth one million SEK, the Torsten and Wanja Söderberg Prize is the largest of its kind in the world.
+It is administered by the Röhsska Museum and awarded annually to a Nordic designer or craftsperson.

 The exhibition will be on show at Design Museum from 8 June until 26 August 2018.